 SDRS is funded by Employer and Member Contribution Rates as established by South Dakota law.
-The funding objective for SDRS is that the required contributions remain level as a percent of Member Compensation at the statutory rates.
+The funding objective for SDRS is to contribute an amount that remains level as a percent of Member Compensation at the statutory rates.
 The SDRS Board of Trustees has also established a funding policy objective that the statutorily required contributions be sufficient to pay the Normal Costs of SDRS, System Expenses, and amortize the Unfunded Actuarial Accrued Liability as a level percent of Member Compensation over a period not to exceed 30 years.